Humayunkhalid13/CC-Project-summer22/README.md

 My name is Mohammad Humayun .I am in 8th Semester and my CGPA is 3 and Currently working on flutter mobile applications.
 Member 02:
 My name is Muhammad Hashir.
+I am doing bachelor's in Computer science from PAF KIET.
-I am in 8th Semester and my CGPA is 2.9 and enrolled in BanoQabil Course(web development).
+I am in 8th Semester and my CGPA is 2.9.
 Member 03:
 My name is Talha Patni.
 I am in 8th semester and my CGPA is 2.71. and Working as graphic designer